-In an insulator or semiconductor, two-photon absorption can normally occur only if the photon energy is at least half the bandgap energy.
+In a dielectric material or a semiconductor, two-photon absorption can normally occur only if the photon energy is at least half the band gap energy.
 Therefore, there are e.g. no losses via two-photon absorption when ultrashort pulses at 800 nm wavelength propagate in a silica fiber.
-On the other hand, two-photon absorption at the same wavelength can occur in semiconductors such as GaAs, having a much smaller bandgap.
-This is used e.g. in compact autocorrelators for pulse duration measurements: a photodiode which is normally not sensitive at the laser wavelength exhibits a photocurrent only due to TPA.
+On the other hand, two-photon absorption at the same wavelength can occur in semiconductors such as GaAs, having a much smaller band gap.

 The phenomenon of two-photon absorption finds applications in various technical areas.
 Some examples:

 - It is used in simple autocorrelators for pulse characterization, where TPA in a photodiode, having a bandgap energy larger than the photon energy, is exploited to obtain a nonlinear response.

 - Also, two-photon absorption is often used in fluorescence microscopy (two-photon microscopy) for exciting fluorescence with an infrared laser beam, which can easily penetrate the sample.

 - In other cases, TPA is exploited for optical power limiting or for microfabrication.

 Detrimental TPA effects can occur for nonlinear frequency conversion of ultrashort pulses in nonlinear crystal materials, particularly for conversion of short wavelengths, e.g. in UV sources.
 The nonlinear absorption leads to additional power losses, to thermal effects and possibly also to degradation of the material (photodarkening).